||The Great Date Heist

 If data theft has been a constant plague, why the barrage of headlines now?
 Credit a California law, effective in mid-2003, requiring firms to notify its citizens when their confidential, non-encrypted information has been breached (for more on data-guarding laws, see "What's the Government Doing?").
 What started as a slow trickle of mea culpas turned into a flood.
 Andrew Jaquith, a senior analyst covering security at Yankee Group, calls it "privacy's Jerry Springer moment."

 Executives hoping to avoid joining in should beware: Boosting spending on IT security alone won't help.
 Secure information typically walks out the door in one of three ways: hackers grab it, employees steal it, or companies lose it--through incompetence, poor gatekeeping, bad procedures, or some combination of the three.
 High tech allows the data to be captured, but tech isn't always the way it escapes.
+Even if a company has the best two factor authentication software protecting private information from hackers, protecting it from those on the inside of the company may require additional measures.
 To understand why companies are having so much trouble keeping their data secure, we took a close look at two cases that led to long jail time--and two that are just now playing out.

 On the evening of Nov.
 7, 2003, two 20-year-old computer geeks named Adam Botbyl and Brian Salcedo pulled into the parking lot of a Lowe's home-improvement store in Southfield, Mich.
 From the comfort of Botbyl's white Pontiac Grand Prix, the duo opened a Wi-Fi-equipped laptop and logged on to a wireless access point meant for Lowe's employees to connect phones and scanners to the store's computer system.
 Once Salcedo and Botbyl had hopped onto the company's network, they tried to install a jury-rigged version of Lowe's credit-card-processing program.
 Their aim: to capture the credit card numbers of thousands of Lowe's customers.